-Thrive is pleased to introduce a brand new program that we will launch this summer to make Oak Park and River Forest suicide safer communities.
-Data from the Illinois Department of Public Health (IDPH) indicates that suicide is on the rise.
-DPH also reports that 47,000 Illinois youth reported attempting suicide in 2015.
+Thrive has been dedicated to making Oak Park and River Forest suicide safer communities since 2015.
 On average, six lives are lost to suicide in our community every year.
 And, based on statistics from the CDC, 4,000 people in our community have thoughts of suicide.

 Addressing the Issue

-To address this critical issue, Thrive has dedicated resources to build this new initiative.
-Members of our clinical staff will be trained by LivingWorks Education (a proven world leader in suicide prevention training) and will enhance their clinical skills with safeTALK suicide alertness, and ASIST suicide intervention trainings.
-These staff members will offer training and support to individuals who live and work in our communities, thereby building a network of individuals able to identify people with thoughts of suicide and connect them to life-saving resources.
+Members of our clinical staff are trained by LivingWorks Education (a proven world leader in suicide prevention training), enhancing their clinical skills with safeTALK suicide alertness, and ASIST suicide intervention trainings.
+These staff members offer training and support to individuals who live and work in our communities, thereby building a network of individuals able to identify people with thoughts of suicide and connect them to life-saving resources.

-Thrive will also work to provide enhanced training of the local police, EMT, fire department, school personnel and others who serve as ASIST partners – those prepared to accept referrals for individuals contemplating suicide.
+Thrive also works to provide enhanced training of the local police, EMT, fire department, school personnel and others who serve as ASIST partners – those prepared to accept referrals for individuals contemplating suicide.

 Training the Community